MarthaMegarry/narwhal_farms_fruit/README.md

 ## The Fruit Market
-For this challenge, you will be working with 4 commodities; Apples, Oranges, Bananas, Grapes, and Pears.
+For this challenge, you will be working with 4 commodities; Apples, Oranges, Bananas, and Grapes.
 Delicious, right?

 When the application loads, you will need to have information for each of the commodities, specifically the name and the ‘market price’ of each.
 This information will need to be displayed in a meaningful way on the DOM.